Thanksgiving Day Parade Forces Parents to Talk of Sex with Little Kids

-The Macy’s Thanksgiving Day parade included two women kissing full on sexually and the leftists loved it.
+The Macy’s Thanksgiving Day parade included two women kissing full on sexual and the leftists loved it.
 The heterosexualphobes have forbidden us to talk about it or we will be called homophobes.

+You wouldn’t have two heterosexuals kiss sexually so why have two lesbians kiss that way?

 THE STORY